taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <br>

+> The more corrupt the state, the more numerous the laws. -- Tacitus

+> Law and Justice are not always the same. -- Gloria Strinem

+> There are not enough jails, not enough police, not enough courts, to enforce a law not supported by the people. -- Hubert Humphrey

 ### Constitution

 > A constitution is the aggregate of fundamental principles or established precedents that constitute the legal basis of a polity, organization or other type of entity and commonly determine how that entity is to be governed.